 These exceptions, in other words, are becoming so common that we need to start seeing them as part of the structure of the economy and of the story of women’s lives in centuries past.
 And so the lives of women in the past who had no children—which were much more common than we might think—also contained the possibility of developing valuable skills and a worthy vocation.

 Dr. Rachel Chrastil is Associate Professor of History at Xavier University.
-This post is an adaption from a post on her site, childlessness.org, and part of her book, How to be Childless: A History and Philosophy of Life Without Children.
+This post is part of her book, How to be Childless: A History and Philosophy of Life Without Children.

 All citations from Women and Work in Eighteenth-Century France, ed.
 Daryl M. Hafter and Nina Kushner (Baton Rouge: Louisiana State University Press, 2015).

 Nancy Locklin, “Women and Work Identity,” 33-35, 37-38.